 To use interval training in your daily walk, you can start by simply adding in a few bursts of fast walking followed by walking at your normal speed to recover.
 There are many ways to divide your time – for instance 30 seconds of fast walking followed by 2 minutes of slower walking.
 You can also work in untimed intervals by walking quickly, then slowing down as you tire to rest up.
 Timed intervals are often more beneficial, because you’ll know exactly how long you’ll need to keep up your brisk fast walking pace.
 They also force you to take an extended rest period, which helps avoid pushing yourself too hard.

+You already know that getting just a few extra minutes of walking a day can improve your health, muscle tone, and stamina.
+If you’re trying to hit a 10,000 step goal, walking faster is a great way to get there.
 As you build up your endurance and hit a new step goal, you can increase the fast walking time and decrease the slower walking time.
 Or, you can boost the intensity by jogging instead of walking.
 There’s really no limit to how you can use intervals in your walk.
 Here are 2 suggestions from Pacer: